w3c/market-data-odrl-profile/Test-Cases.md

 ---

-**R-3** - How long do I have to maintain records of usage/entitlement for including after termination?

 **R-4** - Does the vendor have the right to audit me?

 - *Specified by an Audit duty.*

+---

+**R-3** - How long do I have to maintain records of usage/entitlement for including after termination?

 **R-5** - How far back can the vendor audit me?

 **R-6** - What interest and fees can an audit attract?

+- *Need to add support*

+---

 **R-7** - Do DACS compliant applications need to be considered for the unit of count?